Geomar28/Play-the-Lottery-with-Java-/README.md

 # Play-the-Lottery-with-Java-

+Write a program in Java language, which simulates a Lotto draw.

 Assignment Introduction

 “Lotto is a simple and fun number draw game in which you can pick any six numbers from 1 to 45.
 At each draw six random numbers are drawn, along with one bonus number (for a little extra fun)1”.
 The odds of winning the Lotto are: